liutianming123/NLP_Group_Project/README.md

 - **AI can't remember facts (like my name)**: This is likely due to the semantic search threshold.
 The query ("What is my name?") might not be "similar" enough to the stored fact ("My name is...").
   - **Fix**: Open `main.py`, find the `search_memory` function, and lower the `threshold` value (e.g., from `0.3` to `0.2`) to make the search "less strict".
-- **How to clear all memory**: Stop the Cognio server (Terminal 1) and delete the `memory.db` file from the `data/` directory.
+- **How to clear all memory**: Stop the memory server and delete the `memory.db` file from the `data/` directory.
 Restart the server to create a fresh, empty database.